 Clinic.
 The incubation period is from 6 to 21 days.
-Early symptoms of the disease: fever, general weakness and malaise.
-A few days later, headache, sore throat, muscle pain, chest pain, nausea, vomiting, diarrhoea, cough and abdominal pain may occur.
+Early symptoms of the disease:

+- high temperature, - general weakness and malaise.

+After a few days, you may experience headache, sore throat, muscle pain, chest pain, nausea, vomiting, diarrhoea, cough and abdominal pain.